joaquincasares/cassandralauncher/docs/new_features.md

 Now you can use the `datastax_s3_store` and `datastax_s3_restore` commands to simply upload and download your `cassandra/data` directory to and from S3.
 Think of it as an "experimental EBS functionality for S3."

 *Note*: _Do not count on this feature to save important data.
-This is for development-only application of trivial data._
+This application is only for trivial data in development environments._

 The files are stored in `s3://datastax_s3_storage-<YOUR_AWS_ACCESS_KEY_ID>/<CLUSTER_NAME>/<NODES_TOKEN>` using the `~/.s3cfg` file.